MATERIALS – NATURAL STONE

 Popular as a design material for bathrooms, tables, flooring, and fireplaces, marble has been around for quite some time.
 The classical Greeks associated marble fixtures and sculptures with wealth.
 This association has continued to this day, as marble makes up a very significant portion of the materials used for indoor use.
 The wide array of colors allow for use in almost any setting, and the sheen from the polished surface of a marble fixture is unique and unmistakable.

 - Popular for bathrooms, flooring, fireplaces & tables

 - Most colors come polished and honed

 Quartz is a material that is among the most durable on the earth today.
-A mixture of almost pure quartz together with small volumes of polymer resin for binding creates a remarkably hard and scratch resistance surface.
+A mixture of almost pure quartz together with small volumes of polymer resin for binding creates a remarkably hard and scratch resistant surface.
 It has the unique ability to be resistant to long term stains and heat.
-Its non-porous nature renders it impervious to water and able to last even longer than its contemporaries.
-Quartz’s modern look makes it ideal for fixtures that go for a more twenty-first century feel while retaining the functionality and durability that other materials are known for.
+Its non-porous nature renders it impervious to water and making it last longer than its contemporaries.
+Quartz’s modern look makes it ideal for fixtures that go for a more 21st century feel while retaining the functionality and durability that other materials are known for.

 Resistant to heat, scratches and stain